Michelle Veintimilla

-Michelle Veintimilla (born November 11, 1992) is an Ecuadorian American film, television, and theater actress.
+Michelle Veintimilla is an Ecuadorian American film, television, and theater actress.
 She played the role of villain Firefly in the second and fourth seasons of the Fox television series Gotham.
-Recently, she portrayed Carmen Guerra on FOX's The Gifted and Marie Joblanski on the Netflix crime drama series Seven Seconds.
-Recently, she starred as Hayden on the Netflix science fiction miniseries, The I-Land.
+She portrayed Carmen Guerra on FOX's The Gifted Marie Jablonski on the Netflix crime drama series Seven Seconds, and Hayden on the Netflix science fiction miniseries, The I-Land.